Calibrated Mechanism Design: Applications

 satisfies monotonicity state-by-state by Topkis' theorem.
 Moreover, a stochastic mechanism is equivalent to a deterministic mechanism which depends on the random reports of a fictitious agent \citep{pavan2014dynamic}.
 The virtual surplus in this fictitious setting coincides with that in the integrand on the right-hand side of \autoref{eq:rel}\textemdash the type reports of the fictitious agent are payoff irrelevant\textemdash and is maximized by $q_{\mathrm{rel}}$. \begin{proposition}[Sufficient condition for no gap] Suppose the virtual surplus $\vs(\argq;\typecdf)$ is supermodular in $(q,\type)$ for all $\state$.
 Then, the designer's payoffs under the optimal Myersonian and calibrated mechanisms coincide. \end{proposition}

-\begin{corollary}[No gap in regular screening problems] Suppose \begin{enumerate} \item The agent's payoff net of transfers satisfies $\pay\argq=\type\tilde\pay(q,\state)$, where $\tilde\pay(\cdot,\state)$ is increasing for all $\state\in\States$, \item The agent's virtual values, $\type-(1-\typecdf(\type))/\typed(\type)$, are increasing, \item The designer's payoff net of transfers \ddp\ is supermodular in $(q,\type)$ for all $\state\in\States$. \end{enumerate} Then, the designer's payoffs under the optimal Myersonian and calibrated mechanisms coincide. \end{corollary} The supermodularity of the virtual surplus can fail when the designer's payoff is not supermodular, which can create a gap between the designer's payoff at the optimal Myersonian and calibrated mechanisms.
-We illustrate with an example:

-\begin{example}[Payoff gap when \ddp\ is not supermodular]Suppose states are binary, $\States=\{\state_L,\state_H\}=\{1,3\}$, and equally likely.
+By contrast to \autoref{prop:transparent}, \autoref{prop:no-gap} relies on assumptions on the type distribution and the designer's payoff.
+As \autoref{example:horizontal} illustrates, the supermodularity of the virtual surplus can fail when the type distribution is not regular, creating a gap between the designer's payoff at the optimal Myersonian and calibrated mechanisms. \autoref{example:ddp-nsm} illustrates such a gap can also arise when the designer's payoff is not supermodular: \begin{example}[Payoff gap when \ddp\ is not supermodular] Suppose states are binary, $\States=\{\state_L,\state_H\}=\{1,3\}$, and equally likely.
 Suppose types are uniformly distributed, $\type\sim U[0,1]$.
 Finally, let $q\in[0,1]$ denote the probability the seller's good is allocated.
 Payoffs are given by:

-Note that \ddp\ is supermodular in $(q,\type)$ when $\type<1/2$ and in $(q,-\type)$ when $\type>1/2$.\footnote{The designer can be viewed as an online advertising platform and the agent as an advertiser.
+Note that \ddp\ is increasing in $q$ when $\type<1/2$ and decreasing in $q$ when $\type>1/2$.\footnote{The designer can be viewed as an online advertising platform and the agent as an advertiser.
 State $\state$ represents the click-through rate of an ad slot, and higher $\type$ corresponds to a larger advertiser willing to pay more for exposure.
-The designer’s payoff captures both the value created by advertising and the disutility from showing ads of large advertisers, e.g., due to user brand fatigue.} In this case, the virtual surplus evaluated at different states is:
+The designer's payoff captures both the value created by advertising and the disutility from showing ads of large advertisers, e.g., due to user brand fatigue.} In this case, the virtual surplus evaluated at different states is:

 In the Myersonian benchmark, implementable allocations are elements of \Qmy, which in this case is equivalent to requiring that $\mathbb{E}_{\prior}\left[q(\cdot,\state)\state\right]$ is increasing.
 The optimal Myersonian allocation obtains from pointwise maximizing the virtual surplus, and is given by: